Borde–Guth–Vilenkin theorem

-The Borde–Guth–Vilenkin theorem, or the BGV theorem, is a theorem in physical cosmology which deduces that any universe that has, on average, been expanding throughout its history cannot be infinite in the past but must have a past spacetime boundary.
-The theorem does not assume any specific mass content of the universe and it does not require gravity to be described by Einstein field equations.
+The Borde–Guth–Vilenkin (BGV) theorem is a theorem in physical cosmology which deduces that any universe that has, on average, been expanding throughout its history cannot be infinite in the past but must have a past spacetime boundary.
 It is named after the authors Arvind Borde, Alan Guth and Alexander Vilenkin, who developed its mathematical formulation in 2003.
 The BGV theorem is also popular outside physics, especially in religious and philosophical debates.

+Description

+In general relativity, the geodesics represent the paths that free-falling particles or objects follow in curved spacetime.
+These paths are the equivalent of the shortest path (straight lines) between two points in Euclidean space.
+In cosmology, a spacetime is said to be geodesically complete if all its geodesics can be extended indefinitely without encountering any singularities or boundaries.
+On the contrary, a spacetime that is geodesically past-incomplete features geodesics that reach a boundary or a singularity within a finite amount of proper time into the past.